flurin/trelloscrum/readme.md

         --only-estimated      Wether or not to output only estemates --config              Path to config, default is local directory/config.json --list                Listname to use
-    -h, --help                Display this help message.
+        --filter-title        Regexp to filter on titles, only show's cards matching title -h, --help                Display this help message.
 ```